cloudberrydb/cloudberrydb/src/tools/vagrant/README.md

 (You may have to click on the image to see it at a higher resolution.)
 Here the key processes are the ones that were started as `/usr/local/gpdb/bin/postgres`.
-The master is the process (pid 25486 in the picture above) that has the word "master" in the `-D`parameter setting, whereas the segment hosts have the word "gpseg" in the `-D` parameter setting.
+The coordinator is the process (pid 25486 in the picture above) that has the word "coordinator" in the `-D`parameter setting, whereas the segment hosts have the word "gpseg" in the `-D` parameter setting.

 Next, start ``gdb`` from a guest terminal.
 Once you get a prompt in gdb, type